brockwc/SEI-For-UX/README.md

 ### **CSS**

-CSS stands for Cascading Style Sheet.
+CSS stands for Cascading Style Sheets.
 CSS tells our browser how to render our HTML elements.

 #### **Initial Styles**